Lai Kui Fang: Career

 " In 1968, the Republic of France conferred him the knight of the French Order of Arts and Letters.
 In 1975, he was preferred to Officer of Arts, the highest honour bestowed by the government to distinguished masters of the arts.

 In 1969, he won the Grand Medal of the City of Paris which was granted to him in recognition of his contributions to France.
 In the 15 years Lai spent in France, he won 49 prizes, including gold & silver medals, decorations gazetted Arts Awards.
-In 1968 The Italian Government granted him a scholarship for advanced studies in Rome, The Lee Foundation also awarded him a 4 year study grant that year.
+In 1968 The Italian Government granted him a scholarship for advanced studies in Rome, The Lee Foundation also awarded him a 4-year study grant that year.

 In Singapore, he took the top prize and merit prize for the First Defence Art Competition in 1991, among 176 entries from 119 artist, receiving his award from minister Dr Yeo Ning Hong.

 An oil artist, Lai paints in the European classical culture.
 His portraits and landscapes bear the influences of the Old Masters and the great Romantics such as Goya, Rembrandt and Delacroix.
 His skills in restoring masterpieces, is sought after by museums and private collectors.
 Lai has also developed new techniques of restoring paintings damaged by heat.

 Lai was also a sculptor, working with bronze, pewter, cement fondu, marble, clay and fibre glass.
 Over the years Lai captured the likeness of many foreign and local dignitaries and personalities in his sculpture and oil Portraits.
 He was also a souvenir coin designer for the Mint of Paris, specializing in Oriental figures.

 In 1991, Lai obtained an Honorable Doctor's Degree in Arts from the Albert Einstein International Academic Foundation.
 In 1993, Pacific Western University, USA, bestowed a Doctor's Degree of Fine Arts on him.

 The work of Lai Kui-Fang has been largely collected by national municipal and private collectors.
-There are 17 masterpieces in the Triton Museum of Arts in the USA, 2 in City of Paris, 1 in City of Juvisy, France, 3 historical paintings and 7 others in the National Museum of Singapore.
+There are 17 masterpieces in the Triton Museum of Arts in the US, 2 in City of Paris, 1 in City of Juvisy, France, 3 historical paintings and 7 others in the National Museum of Singapore.
 Canada, In 1972, he was invited by the Triton Museum of Arts for a Solo Exhibition.

 Lai is listed in the French directories:'Who's who", The Human Value of Golden Book" (Le Livre d'Or de Valeur Humaines '70) Contemporary National Dictionary '68.
 In 1987, Lai was the first Singaporean to be invited to contribute poem cum calligraphy inscribed on the famous Henan Stone in Henan's Yellow River.

 In 1990, Lai was invited to attend the First Taisan International Academic Symposium organized and funded by UNESCO.
 He was appointed to lecture on the restoration and the preservation of Fresco painting.